-Although Flinders does not need to grow, having it take part of Mount Eliza allows Dunkley to absorb Carrum-Patterson Lakes south of the Patterson River and west of the Mornington Peninsula Freeway (8265), offering a strong boundary to the north-west, while also bringing Flinders more comfortably within the projected voter tolerance.
-Although we are unable to see an ideal way to split Mount Eliza, using Jesse White Creek and Boxmoor Reserve (which makes the projected move 2834 voters) allows for a boundary stronger than minor roads.
+Although Flinders does not need to grow, having it take part of Mount Eliza allows Dunkley to absorb Carrum-Patterson Lakes to the Patterson River and west of the Mornington Peninsula Freeway (8265), offering a strong boundary to the north-west, while also bringing Flinders more comfortably within the projected voter tolernce.
+Although we are unable to see an ideal way to split Mount Eliza, using Jesse White Creek and Boxmoor Reserve (which makes the projected move (2834) allows for a boundary stronger than minor roads.